0kamrulhasan0/Date-Entity-Recognition/README.md

 # Date-Entity-Recognition
 ## From a dataset of text, it will recognize different date-time format and predict its position in the corpus.
+It utilizes SpaCy "en_core_web_sm" model to finetune it for date entity.
 ```
 pip3 install -r requirements.txt
 python3 -m spacy download en_core_web_sm